HankiDesign/DSA/README.md

 # About this document
 I'm preparing myself for a whiteboard test.
 I'm a front-end developer and I don't get to deal with complex data structures on daily basis.
 I need to try to remember these when I have a technical interview so I decided to document my preparation for the interview so it can save time to other developers  preparing for a technical interview.

-I'm quite confortable with design patterns and object-oriented programming concepts so I will not document those.
+Whiteboard tests usualy cover topics like:

+- Data structures and algorithms (DSA).
+- Object-oriented principles and design.
+- System design principles.

 This document focuses on data structures and algorithms (DSA).
+I'm quite confortable with design patterns and object-oriented programming concepts and I have limited time so I will not document those.
+If you need help to prepare your system design architecture you can refer to the open source [system design interview](https://github.com/checkcheckzz/system-design-interview) guide available on github.

 I hope that other developers will find this guide useful when preparing for a technical interview.